marriammahmed/IT_MoonEnhancementandMedicalImaging/README.md

 ### 4.1.
 Use Git for Version Control

+When you are done writing and testing your code:

 1.  **Create a new branch** for your feature.
 This keeps your work separate from the main codebase.

     ```bash